cyberdesignfactory/chesswizard/README.md

 ## TODO

+- Have board shrink if necessary for smaller width screens
 - Fully enforce castling rules
+- Wizard should avoid checkmate and value checkmating
 - Wizard should value developing its pieces, not just material
-- Wizard should avoid checkmate and value checkmating
 - Notation supports disambiguation

 ## License